CrimpsonSlopers/lambda-layer-setup/README.md

-# MySQL Layer for AWS Lambda
+# Create AWS Lambda Layers

-This repository provides a makefile and Dockerfile for creating a MySQL layer for use in AWS Lambda.
-The layer contains the necessary MySQL dependencies for connecting to a MySQL database from within a Lambda function.
+This repository provides a makefile and Dockerfile for creating a layer for use in AWS Lambda.
+The resulting layer contains the necessary dependencies contained in the requirements file.

 ## Requirements
 - Docker